Secants to the Kummer Variety and the minimal Cohomological Class

 \section{A curve of quadrisecant planes}

 It is worth looking at the case $m=2$ since we can remove an additional hypothesis, that is, we no longer need for $(a_1-a_j)_j$ to be $\mathbb{Z}$-linearly independent.

 \begin{theorem} Let $(X,\lambda)$ be an indecomposable principally polarized abelian variety of dimension $g>m$, let $\Theta$ be a symmetric representative of the polarization $\lambda$.
-Suppose that $X$ does not possess the trisecant property, and let $Y=\set{a_1,a_2,a_3,a_4}\subset X$ be a subscheme with reduced structure such that $V_Y$ contains an irreducible complete curve $\Gamma$ that generates $X$ and $\Theta_{a_2}\cap\Theta_{a_3}\cap\Theta_{a_4}$ is a complete intersection.
-Then, $\Gamma$ is twice the minimal cohomology class of $\Theta$. \end{theorem} \begin{proof} As in the proof of Theorem \ref{theorem:MainCurveOfmSecants}, we get that the endomorphism ${\alpha=\delta_{12}+\delta_{34}}$ where $\delta_{12},\delta_{34}\in\set{0,1}$.
-So we have three cases: \begin{itemize} \item $\alpha=0$.
-This case is discarded immediately. \item $\alpha=1$.
+Suppose that $X$ does not possess the trisecant property.
+Let $Y=\set{a_1,a_2,a_3,a_{4}}$ be a reduced subscheme of $X$ and suppose that it satisfies the following conditions: \begin{enumerate} \item \(V_Y\) contains an irreducible complete curve $\Gamma$ that generates $X$. \item The scheme $\Theta_{a_2}\cap\Theta_{a_3}\cap\Theta_{a_4}$ is a complete intersection. \end{enumerate} Then, $\Gamma$ is twice the minimal cohomology class of $\Theta$. \end{theorem} \begin{proof} As in the proof of Theorem \ref{theorem:MainCurveOfmSecants}, we get that the endomorphism ${\rho=(\delta_{12}+\delta_{34})\cdot\mbox{Id}_X}$ where $\delta_{12},\delta_{34}\in\set{0,1}$.
+So we have three cases: \begin{itemize} \item $\rho=0$.
+This case is discarded immediately. \item $\rho=\mbox{Id}_X$.
 Then $\Gamma$ is the minimal class.
-By the Matsusaka-Ran Criterion (see \cite[pp.~341]{BirkenhakeLange2004}) this implies that $X$ is a Jacobian variety, which contradicts our hypothesis. \item $\alpha=2$.
+By the Matsusaka-Ran Criterion (see \cite[pp.~341]{BirkenhakeLange2004}) this implies that $X$ is a Jacobian variety, which contradicts our hypothesis. \item $\rho=2\cdot\mbox{Id}_X$.
 Then $\Gamma$ is twice the minimal class.
 This proves the theorem. \end{itemize} \end{proof}

 \begin{remark} This is an improvement of Debarre's Theorem 5.1 in \cite{VersDebarre1992} and a variant of Theorem \ref{theorem:MainCurveOfmSecants}.
 If $a_1-a_2,a_1-a_3,a_1-a_4$ generate $X$, using Debarre's Theorem 5.1, we get that $\Gamma$ generates $X$, and so we require a weaker condition. \end{remark}